Femlives/femlives/README.md

   - open the browser to continue
   - Use the Femlives github account for logging in

+### Cloudflare setup

+- building on cloudflare is discontinued
+- if you want to experiment further you need to
+  - set up cloudflare pages again
+  - copy .env.local to .dev.vars

 ### linting

 We have 2 lint checks enforced by hooks